readthedocs/ethicalads.io/content/posts/2021-can-you-remove-cookie-banners.md

 Until recently these have been difficult to do without.
 Advertising is a proven business model for high traffic websites and analytics are critical to understanding your site and users.
-However, the internet has responded to users demand for increased privacy by providing privacy aware services.
+However, the internet has responded to users demand for increased privacy by providing privacy-aware services.

 ## Privacy oriented services that eliminate the requirement of cookie banners